 - Savor moments of happiness: When something good happens, really enjoy the moment and make it last.
 Reflecting upon these moments later has also shown to have health benefits.

-Later, I realized I had mentioned during a chat with my sister that, “I have to walk the dog now.”
-Noting that this was something I normally enjoy, I reflected on my conversation with my client.
+Later, I realized I had mentioned during a chat with my sister, “I have to walk the dog now.”
+Noting that I usually enjoy this, I reflected on my conversation with my client.

 So, I took a deep breath, looked out into the sunshine, and reframed the thought.
 “I get to walk with my dog on a peaceful evening and enjoy the scenery,” I mused.

-Contact [email protected] if you’d like to open up your life to gratitude, and more!
+Contact [email protected] if you’d like to open up your life to gratitude and more!

 Until then – Keep Running with Life! -Coach Amie